minprog/programmeren-2/problems/adventure-less/adventure.md

 In that last line, you find the Python description of a `Room` object, along with its assigned memory address.
 Seems to work!
 (The address on your computer will most likely be different.)

-Be sure to test manually like above!
+Be sure to test manually like above before continuing!

 ## Step 1: Reading data files and the code